 The floor should be lit evenly

-The front of the subjects should be illuminated with beauty or fill lights
+The front of the subjects should be illuminated with beauty (key and fill) lights

-Ensure that the camera has the correct lens and that it is positioned in the desired position in the set
+Ensure that the camera has a properly calibrated lens and that it is positioned in the desired position on the set

 It is normal to have the camera at the same height as the actors' heads so that it is easy to key the actors if they move some distance from the green screen towards the camera

 Ensure the camera is not set to a high gain, which might introduce noise